Football Federation of Chile

 The Football Federation of Chile (Federación de Fútbol de Chile or FFCh) is the governing body of football in Chile.
-It was founded 19 June 1895, making it the second oldest South American association football federation, and is a founding member of CONMEBOL in 1916.
-It supervises of the Chile national football team, Chile women's national football team, Asociación Nacional de Fútbol Profesional: (National Association of Professional Football, originally called Asociación Central de Fútbol (Central Football Association), or ACF, and Asociación Nacional de Fútbol Amateur (National Association of Amateur Football).
+It was founded on 19 June 1895, making it the second-oldest South American association football federation, and is a founding member of CONMEBOL since 1916.
+It supervises the Chile national football team, Chile women's national football team, Asociación Nacional de Fútbol Profesional: (National Association of Professional Football, originally called Asociación Central de Fútbol (Central Football Association), or ACF, and Asociación Nacional de Fútbol Amateur (National Association of Amateur Football).

 Affiliation and organization

 The Federación is affiliated to FIFA, CONMEBOL and the Olympic Committee of Chile.
 In turn, it is the body that governs both the professional and amateur football in Chile.